douglascorrea/todo-api/README.md

 ---
 **THIS IS STILL WORKING IN PROGRESS**

-- [ ] We would like you to integrate with another service provider.
+- [x] We would like you to integrate with another service provider.
 It can be any Todo service (e.g. Microsoft Todo APIs), or you can also use a mock provider.
 Todos should be kept in sync between our service and the third-party integration
+**I've decide to sync with Microsoft Todo Api via Microsoft Graph API**

 - [ ] Todos created in the third-party integration should always be created in our service
 - [ ] The status of todos should always be in sync between our service and the integration
 ---